 World Cup 2022 schedule: Match dates, times, group stages and finals

-The Qatar 2022 World Cup kicks off on Sunday, with the opening game seeing the hosts take on Ecuador.
+The Qatar 2022 World Cup kicked off on November 20, with the opening game seeing the hosts lose 2-0 to Ecuador.

+England, who flew to Qatar last Tuesday, played in the second game of the tournament, which saw Gareth Southgate's side scoring six against Iran, with Bukayo Saka grabbing two.

-Gareth Southgate's team are going through their paces in training, with sessions moved to the morning in order to deal with the soaring temperatures.
+England's team sessions have moved to the morning in order to deal with the soaring temperatures.

-All 32 World Cup teams have now submitted their squads, with England finalising theirs last week.
-James Maddison is fit, but sat out Thursday's training session as staff look to manage their workload.
+James Maddison missed England's opener against Iran after struggling with a knee injury he sustained during Leicester's final Premier League match against West Ham

 Here is the confirmed fixture list in full, right the way up to the final on December 18.